wp-plugins/csv-2-post/readme.txt

 1. Upload the `csv-2-post` folder to the `/wp-content/plugins/` directory
 1. Activate the CSV 2 POST plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the Settings screen
-1. Always backup your database before mass creating posts unless working on a test blog
+1. Always backup your database before mass creating posts
-1. It is recommended you learn the plugin on a test blog first
-1. Always seek support if a CSV file does not appear to work, it is usually something minor
+1. Always backup your database before updating the plugin

 == Frequently Asked Questions ==